prolificjones82/autocompleteDropdown/README.md

 ## What is it?

-This is a small jQuery plugin to designed to allow you to search through huge dropdown lists such as country lists.
+This is a small jQuery plugin to designed to allow you to search through huge dropdown lists such as country lists in a typeahead style.

 An additional feature is the ability to add a value if that value doesn't exist in the dropdown, making it useful for all dropdowns!